woliveiras/Klon/README.md

 - `--delete-dest` – use `rsync --delete` on non-root destinations (careful).
 - `--delete-root` – also apply `--delete` when syncing `/` (very destructive; off by default).
 - `--noop-runner` – do not run any system commands (useful for CI plan validation only).
+  In noop mode Klon skips prerequisites, safety checks, apply, and verify, and just prints the plan.

 Post-clone/system:
 - `--hostname` – set hostname and `/etc/hosts` in the clone.